 If you have no details of the ships that a seafarer sailed on, you will need to rely on indexes.

-Where data is available online, we provide a link.
+Where data is available online, we provide a link to it.
 A (£) symbol means you will have to pay for the data.

-The original CLIP database reached over 260,000 entries from crew lists.
-The data was transcribed from records held at local Record Offices and covers only a small percentage of their holdings, but it's the largest database of records from local record offices.
-It includes the indexes made at Bristol, Flintshire and Somerset record offices (with permission).
-The data was originally on CD-ROM but is now published by findmypast.
+The original CLIP database included over 260,000 entries from crew lists.
+The data was transcribed from records held at local archives and covers only a small percentage of their holdings, but it is the largest database of records from local archives.
+It includes the indexes made at Bristol, Flintshire and Somerset archives (with permission).
+The data was originally on CD-ROM but is now published by Findmypast.

 We have also worked with TNA to index their 10% holdings for the years 1881 and 1891.
 The data has been transferred to TNA's catalogue and added to the original CLIP index.

-We have completed additional data from crew lists held at Devon County RO and Anglesey RO, which has also been transferred to findmypast.
-With the TNA data, the total on findmypast is now 570,000 entries.
+We have completed additional data from crew lists held at Devon Archives and Anglesey Archives, which has also been transferred to Findmypast.
+With the TNA data, the total on Findmypast is now 570,000 entries.

 CLIP has transcribed the index of certificates of service for foreign-going masters contained in BT 124 at TNA.
 Data from this project is available on this site with 57,000 entries.